Why We Wrote This Guide

 This is separate from a transfer of ownership in a copyright.
 An assignment or transfer of copyright involves the author offering up ownership (and all of the exclusive rights entailed) to another entity.
 A licensing deal (i.e. PRO affiliation) is not the same as transferring ownership in perpetuity (i.e. selling a catalogue to a music publisher).
 This is a critical component to look for in any clause detailing the grant or licensing of copyrights.

-Pursuant to the Copyright Act of 1976, authors of copyrighted works have the right to terminate outside ownership in their works and have their copyrights reverted back to them after 35 years.
+According to the Copyright Act of 1976, authors of copyrighted works have the right to terminate outside ownership in their works and have their copyrights reverted to them after 35 years.
 Termination rights, however, are subject to many conditions and notification must be given well in advance.
 More information can be found here, on the Copyright Office’s website.

 Both record labels and publishers often give musicians they sign to their rosters a sum of money in advance of the musician creating any exploitable works.
 These advances are recoupable, meaning that the company earns back the money through the royalties garnered by the licensing of future works.
 In both types of contracts, advances are often subject to a myriad of different conditions, and as this is a main initial source of income for the musician, it is important to know exactly what those conditions are before signing.

 In a recording contract, an artist’s royalty rate is negotiable, albeit relatively standardized in the industry.
 The rate is usually somewhere between 7%-25%.
 In addition, there are other types of royalties that the licensing of compositions and sound recordings can earn, mechanical and performance being primary examples.
-Mechanical royalty rates are set by the government, and performance royalties are calculated differently by the PROs and are based complicated methodology.
+Mechanical royalty rates are set by the government, and performance royalties are calculated differently by the PROs and are based on complicated methodology.

 A controlled composition clause affects the mechanical royalties paid on a composition that is written or co-written by the recording artist.
 The controlled composition clause in a recording contract places a limit on how much the label is required to pay for songs in which the artist is also the songwriter.
 Only parties that agree to this stipulation are subject to it.
 For example, if an artist-writer co-writes a song, the other writers would not be bound to the same clause unless the co-writers explicitly agreed to such.